 Upon constructing series of data by year, it was found that women have moved from representing 19% of the graduates in 1970 to almost half the graduates in the year 2001 (49.3%).
 Since 1996, the number of female medical graduates has been very similar to that of men.
 Something similar occurs when comparing the information about incoming students and dropouts (Table 4).
 The number of graduates who received their degree has not shown significant changes in the recent years: in 1996, 45.9% were women, a figure that went up to 49.3% in the year 2001.

 Out of the total number of general physicians and specialists in 2000, 70% were working in medical care and 5% were studying.
 From a sex perspective, 13% of the men were not working and 2% of the women were inactive, while the percentage of men and women working in medicine was 75% and 59%, respectively; that is to say, there was a difference of 16 points favoring the number of men employed.

-Occupational status of physicians by sex, 2000.
-Out of the population with education in general medicine who were dedicated to household activities, only 1% were men, while 12% were women.
-It should also be noted that more men than women are inactive and not available; this may indicate that there are fewer women retired and pensioned.
+Out of the population with education in general medicine that was dedicated to household activities, only 0.5% were men while 11% were women.
+Another item of information that stands out regards inactive and unavailable personnel: in fact, there are more men than women as such, which may indicate that there are fewer women retired and pensioned (Table 5).